 7. Social media presence

-As you can see in the examples above, that business has also included links to their social media channels in the footer.
+As you can see in the examples above, the first business has also included links to their social media channels in the footer.
 This not only provides users with information about where they can interact on social with that business, but it also makes the business more credible.

 So, if you want to grow your business online, creating and maintaining a social media presence is a must.
 Using platforms like Twitter, Facebook, Instagram and Pinterest can help you to engage with your customers, drive traffic to your site and also share content that your fanbase might find useful and interesting.